 "The most important issue summarized in the document is that there is no clear evidence that therapies intended to modify the immune system (e.g., corticosteroids, immune globulin, plasmapheresis) have a beneficial effect in this condition.
 Plasmapheresis is specifically not recommended because the potential for harm is significant in the absence of any evidence of benefit."

 Six of ten children in Denver were sent home for outpatient treatment.
 Some with mild symptoms have recovered from temporary limb weakness, while the fate of those more severely affected remains unclear.
 Intensive physical therapy and occupational therapy may be beneficial for recovery.

-In summary, the Enterovirus genus includes twelve species within which are the serotypes for each species.
+The Enterovirus genus includes twelve species within which are the serotypes for each species.
 The serotypes are astounding in number.
-EV-D68 is only one of the total of known serotypes, and during the 2014 EV-D68 outbreak at least three strains of EV-D68 have been discovered.
+EV-D68 is only one of the total known serotypes, and during the 2014 EV-D68 outbreak, at least three strains of EV-D68 were discovered.
 Years of research and development will ensue before a vaccine will be discovered to stop the enteroviruses in their tracts.
 Until then, treatment for EV-D68 infection will remain symptomatic.